vortal-coil/kt-cli/README.md

 The client supports the following flags:
 - **-debug** - enable debug mode (more verbose output)
 - **-config** - path to the configuration file (default: `config.yaml`)
+- **-no-interactive** - disable interactive mode.
+In this mode, the client will not ask for any input from the user.
+It is useful when running the client in a script or automated environment.
 - **-output** - output mode (see above for details)
 - **-no-save** - do not save the configuration file after changes by the client.
 For example, a client usually saves the token after login.
 This flag disables this behavior.
 - **-token** - token for API requests.
 If this flag is set, the client will use the provided token for API requests instead of the one stored in the configuration file.
 Client will save the token to the configuration file if the **no-save** flag is not set.